 - if the property is in joint names (and those parties are not married), any children of the deceased shall inherit equal shares of the deceased’s 50% share.

-The simple solution here is for all property owners to effect a new will (in Turkey) that relates ONLY to their real estate asset/s in Turkey.
-This avoids the complexity of effecting an overseas from overseas and ensures that only nominated beneficiaries inherit any assets.
+The simple solution here is for all property owners to effect a new will (in Turkey) that relates only to their real estate asset/s in Turkey.
+This avoids the complexity of effecting an will from overseas and ensures that only nominated beneficiaries inherit any of these assets.